atk4/login/README.md

 -   RegisterForm - registration form
 -   Auth - authentication controller, verify and record logged state
 -   UserAdmin - UI for user administration
--   Layout\Narrow - SemanticUI-based narrow responsive layout login/registration forms
+-   Layout\Narrow - Fomantic-UI based narrow responsive layout login/registration forms
 -   Templates for forms an messages
 -   Demos for all of the above